andifalk/api-security/README.md

 Try a Denial of Service attack.

 1. Login using http://localhost:9090/api/v1/users/login
-   and specify the creds `bruce.wayne@example.com / wayne` to log in
+   and specify the credentials `bruce.wayne@example.com / wayne` to log in
 2. Try to flood http://localhost:9090/api/v1/community with requests

 For this use the rate limit client with the JWT from login.